SuicidalInsanity/KerbinSide_BAD-T/KerbinSide_BAD-T/ReadMe.txt

 	A -->     <-- B
 	A -->     <-- B

-Finally, this pack comes with one premade arena for 3v3 dogfights.
+Finally, this pack comes with one premade arena for up to 3v3 dogfights.
 This arena features 6 runways, divided into A and B for easy setup of craft

 Oasis Proving Grounds
 A dedicated combat arena situated around a desert oasis.
 Come for the fights, stay for the beach parties.
-Fighters can get pretty spread out, using the Wingman commands to keep them grouped may be requiredneeded.
+Fighters can get pretty spread out, using the Wingman commands to keep them grouped may be required/needed.
 Runway Length: 850m
 Takeoff Orientation:
 	<--A